Calculates the out-of-sample simulated values.

 - The time series (response and factors) are homogeneous or equally spaced.

-- The observation at any given time is examined using the response and factors value, so a missing values (e.g. #N/A) in any of the input time series, deem the whole observation as missing.
+- The observation at any given time is examined using the response and factors value, so missing values (e.g., #N/A) in any input time series, deem the whole observation missing.

-- The residuals/innovations standard deviation (sigma) must greater than zero.
+- The residuals/innovations standard deviation (sigma) must be greater than zero.

 - For the input argument - phi: